cargo2nix/cargo2nix/examples/1-hello-world/README.md

 The flake input for nixpkgs needs to be instantiated into an actual nixpkgs.
-The [overlays] inject some extras, like the `rust-bin` set of Rust toolchains and functions like `rustBuilder.makePackageSet'`.  **Note the single quote in the name!**
+The [overlays] inject some extras, like the `rust-bin` set of Rust toolchains and functions like `rustBuilder.makePackageSet`.  **Note the single quote in the name!**

 [overlays]: https://nixos.wiki/wiki/Overlays